 Visitors to independent living residents may visit their families within their apartments, on community grounds while following safety precautions.
 Only two (2) visitors at a time.
 Visitors must wear masks and upon arrival will have their temperatures taken and asked several questions to ensure the wellbeing of our residents.
 We ask that visitors continue to observe social distancing and wear masks throughout the community and while in the residents apartment.

 Paul's Run has received 3-step re-opening guidance from the Department of Health and the Department of Human Services and will begin visitation on community grounds starting August 10th.

 Personal care visiting hours will be 7 days a week from 10 am-11:30 am and 2 pm-4 pm.
 Each visit will be limited to 30 minutes.
-Upto 3 visitors per resident can be accomodated within our vistitation area.
+Up to 3 visitors per resident can be accommodated within our visitation area.

 Scheduling for visitation will be done by contacting Administrative Services at 215-934-3065 Monday- Friday.
 Visits must be scheduled a minimum of 24 hours in advance.
 Weekend visits must be scheduled by noon on Friday.

-All visitors are being asked to maintain social distance and wear mask during their visit.
+All visitors are being asked to maintain social distance and wear masks during their visit.

 Q: Can I bring a package to my loved one?